Automattic/republication-tracker-tool/docs/configuring-plugin-settings.md

 ## Creative Commons Sharing Policy

 The `Creative Commons Sharing Policy` field is where you will be able to input your rules and policies for users to see before they copy and paste your content to republish.
+A good example of a CCS policy can be found [here](https://www.propublica.org/steal-our-stories/).

 ![creative commons sharing policy field](img/creative-commons-sharing-policy.png)